heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The-thing-that-was-once-Ellen waks up in the twisted, lightless, and improbably vast space it has been growing, hundreds of miles below the tubes.
+Ȣ. The-thing-that-was-once-Ellen wakes up in the twisted, lightless, and improbably vast space it has been growing, hundreds of miles below the tubes.
 Once-Ellen has no body.
-It is a programmable supply of connections to the rest of universe, an attentional locus which can choose to concentrate, spread, and divide itself at will.
+It is a programmable supply of connections to the rest of universe, with an attentional locus that can choose to concentrate, spread, and divide itself at will.
-It imagines raising an arm; dirt, water and air congeal into a muddy limb.
+It imagines raising an arm; dirt, water and air congeal muddily into a limb.
-With practice, it will look however once-Ellen chooses.
 It imagines a fire; oxygen sublimes and ignites itself, while the surface of the chamber grows uniformly cold.